-The American Foursquare House
+DIY Kitchen Remodel of our American Foursquare House

 Beam Me Up!
+(Huge DIY Cost Savings)

 Insulation, Sheetrock, and Mud (the least fun step of a kitchen remodel)

 Next, we installed the flooring.
 (This starts the fun stage of the kitchen makeover!)
 The floor in the kitchen was about 1/2″ higher than the floor in the dining room and hallway, so we removed 3 layers of flooring.
 It appears as though the previous owners laid new flooring over top of the old flooring a few times.
 Ideally, we had wanted to go with new hardwood floors throughout the house, but our budget was running too short to replace the floors throughout the house.
 We went with vinyl plank flooring, and it has held up well so far.
-It installed fairly easily, and can be cut with good snips.
+It installed fairly easily, and can be cut with good snips (Amazon affiliate link).
 We installed the flooring under the cabinets, and have had no issues with buckling or moving under the cabinets.
 Most people don’t realize that vinyl also expands and contracts with weather changes.
 We made the mistake of not turning the air conditioner on when humidity levels increased a year later (it was only 78 degrees outside, but very humid), and our new bamboo flooring in the dining room had expanded into the kitchen, buckling the vinyl floor in the kitchen.
 We ended up cutting a 1/4″ gap in the doorway between the two floors, and laying plywood on top of the vinyl to flatten it and add some weight, for a couple of weeks until it settled.
 A friend who installs hardwood floors professionally recommended that we run our a/c for at least 5 years before we even think about opening a window (even on those nice and breezy cool nights).

-Restoring the Original Woodwork
+Restoring the Original Kitchen Woodwork

 After the new floor was installed, we were able to put the original woodwork trim back up in the room.
-This trim had already been painted, which allowed us to calk in the nail holes and against the wall.
+This trim had already been painted (prior to the remodel), which allowed us to calk in the nail holes and against the wall.
 Calking in trim just gives it a much cleaner and more professional look.
 The trim then got a fresh coat of paint, and has quickly become one of my favorite design features.
 (It is A LOT easier to paint or stain trim before you paint the walls!)
 This fancy trim isn’t throughout the entire house, just in the main entertaining areas like the kitchen, dining, living room, and den.
 The back hallway, powder room, and second floor have basic trim boards (but are still 8″ tall).
 These multiple styles of trim are common in old American foursquare homes.

 Installing Kitchen Cabinets